XML RSS

 Refrigerate until ready to serve.
 Cut into rectangular pieces and enjoy on its own or with thick whipped cream.

-I hope you and your guests enjoy my German bee sting cake recipe.
+I hope you and your guests enjoy my German cake.

-Go from Bee Sting Cake Recipe back to Easy Desserts
+Return from German Bee Sting Cake Recipe to Authentic German Recipes